feisha20/anyspy/PRIVACY.md

 ## Contact

-If you have any questions about our privacy policy, please contact us at [contact email].
+If you have any questions about our privacy policy, please contact us at [linjintang0303@gmail.com](mailto:linjintang0303@gmail.com).

 Last updated: January 2024